History of U.S. Marine Corps Operations in World War II

-History of U.S. Marine Corps Operations in World War II is the official history of the Corps during the war.
+History of U.S. Marine Corps Operations in World War II is the official history of the United States Marine Corps and its combat operations during World War II.
 Its five volumes were published beginning in 1958.

 Overview

 In the Preface to Volume I, Maj.
 Gen. E.W.
 Snedeker, the Marine Corps Assistant Chief of Staff, wrote, "By publishing this operational history in a durable form, it is hoped to make the Marine Corps record permanently available for the study of military personnel, the edification of the general public, and the contemplation of serious scholars of military history."
 Much of the content of the series was derived from 15 historical monographs describing individual campaigns which were prepared soon after the end of World War II.
 Some of the monographs were expanded by their original authors for inclusion in the current works, while other authors expanded the rest and wrote original material.
 Japanese sources which had not been available earlier were consulted.

 In addition to the main text, each volume includes photographs, appendices, and maps.
 The appendices contain a chronology, orders of battle, statistics, and guides to military map symbols and abbreviations.
 Small maps are included within the text and larger ones fold out from inside the back cover.